EncoreTechnologies/puppet-patching/REFERENCE.md

 Data type: `Optional[Array[String]]`

 Name of the package(s) to update.
 If nothing is passed then all packages will be updated.
+Note: this currently only works for Linux, Windows support will be added in the future for both Windows Update and Chocolatey (TODO)

 ##### `result_file`